gitlabhq/gitlabhq/doc/development/documentation/styleguide.md

 ## Content

+These guidelines help toward the goal of having every user's search of documentation yield a useful result, and ensuring content is helpful and easy to consume.

+- What to include:
-In docs, we share any and all helpful information, processes, and tips for implementing, using, and troubleshooting GitLab features.
+  - Any and all helpful information, processes, and tips for implementing, using, and troubleshooting GitLab features.
 [The documentation is the single source of truth](https://about.gitlab.com/handbook/documentation/#documentation-as-single-source-of-truth-ssot) for this information.

-There is no reason to withhold 'risky' steps and store them in another location; simply include them along with the rest of the docs including all necessary detail, such as specific warnings and caveats about potential ramifications.
+  - 'Risky' or niche problem-solving steps.
+There is no reason to withhold these or store them elsewhere; simply include them along with the rest of the docs including all necessary detail, such as specific warnings and caveats about potential ramifications.

-Any content that is relevant to users or admins may be included.
+  - Any content types/sources, if relevant to users or admins.
 You can freely include presentations, videos, etc.; no matter who it was originally written for, if it is helpful to any of our audiences, we can include it.

-Among other recommended subsections, a `Troubleshooting` section in doc pages is part of the default [template](structure.md) for a new page, and can freely be added to any page.

-These guidelines help toward the goal of having every user's search of documentation yield a useful result, and ensuring content is helpful and easy to consume.

-When working on documentation:
+If an outside source that's under copyright, rephrase, or summarize and link out; do not copy and paste.
+  - Sections like `Use Cases` and `Troubleshooting` can be added to any page where they apply.
+See the [structure and template](structure.md) page for more details.
 - Make sure each markdown file exists in the
   [correct directory](index.md#documentation-directory-structure), is linked from its higher-level index page, and is linked from other related pages.